donabrams/react-style-guide/readme.md

 # A styleguide for React
-This repo is a collection of (non-authoritative) React style conventions that I find to be useful, distilled from [various sources](#credits) on github and the web.
+This repo is a collection of (non-authoritative) React style conventions and best practices that I find to be useful, distilled from [various sources](#credits) on github and the web.

 PRs welcomed!